Flavor & Ingredient Tips

 Oven Note

-Preheat oven fully to 375°F (190°C) and place muffins on the middle rack for even baking.
+Preheat oven fully to 375 degrees F (190 degrees C) and place muffins on the middle rack for even baking.
 Use paper liners or grease muffin cups thoroughly.
+Avoid opening the oven door during the first 15 minutes to prevent muffins from collapsing.

 Easy Upgrade Ideas